Unitech/pm2/README.md

 # ![PM2](https://github.com/unitech/pm2/raw/master/pres/top-logo-wo.png)

-pm2 is a process manager for Node apps with a builtin load-balancer.
+pm2 is a process manager for Node apps with a built-in load balancer.

 ### Tech notes

-pm2 is perfect when you need to spread your stateless NodeJS code accross all CPUs available on a server, to keep all processes alive forever and to 0s reload them.
+pm2 is perfect when you need to spread your stateless Node.js code accross all CPUs available on a server, to keep all processes alive forever and to 0s reload them.

 ### Main features

-- Builtin load-balancer (using the native cluster module)
+- Built-in load balancer (using the native cluster module)
 - Script daemonization
 - 0s downtime reload for Node apps
-- Startup scripts for with SystemV/SystemD scripts (Ubuntu, Centos...)
+- Generate SystemV/SystemD startup scripts (Ubuntu, Centos...)
 - Pause unstable process (avoid infinite loop)
-- Restart on file change with --watch
+- Restart on file change with `--watch`
 - Monitoring in console

 Tested with Node v0.11, v0.10 (https://travis-ci.org/Unitech/pm2).